Coaching and training for local business retention initiatives

 Extension's community economics educators bring coaching and support directly to your community.
 We'll design a plan that moves your community forward.
 Mix and match the sessions described below.
 Your Extension educator will carefully plan each session with you to maximize your community's success in retaining and expanding local business.

-Create a team; create a plan
+Create a team and a plan

 - Planning your BRE initiative